ENQUIRE NOW

 The school offers parents a wide range of workshops, from youth psychology and communication skills to helping pupils improve their specific learning skills.
 Pupils and parents also have workshops on the same topic, so that they can communicate with each other in the same pace.

 Chelsea received structured sex education when she was in primary school in Singapore.
 But the Chinese educational environment did not offer it.
-I think she needs positive guidance to understand these things, especially when she reaches adolescence and Huili provides relevant workshops for parents and pupils.
+I think she needs positive guidance to understand these things, especially when she reaches adolescence and Hiba provides relevant workshops for parents and pupils.

 Chinese parents seldom talk with children about this topic.
 When the school can take the initiative to provide such resources, the right channels and methods to guide child, it is of great help to us.